- 1 Glance Package

 Follow the steps below to download and install the Glance for Salesforce package.

-- On the Install Glance for Salesforce page, choose who to install it for:
+- On the Install Glance for Salesforce page, choose Install for Admins Only.

 A pop-up window will appear asking you to approve third-party access:

 - Check the box Yes, grant access to these third-party websites.

 - Click Continue.

 You will see the following message while the install is processing:

 Glance’s Permission Sets control the ability for users to access Glance and configure the Join button to invoke the Glance client.
 You will need to adjust which permissions are active for user profiles depending on your solution configuration.